yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 One note is the antenna is **not** detachable.

-== port mapping ==
+= port mapping =

-Additional hardware note: Looks like the SL hardware maps differently from previous units:
+There are 3 eth interfaces, and ports map like so:

 ||external-port# ||   internal#||
 ||4              ||           3||
 ||3              ||           2||